 Do Grizzly Bears Know How To Swim?

 Yes!
-Due to their high body fat content and oily coat, grizzly bears are efficient swimmers.
+Due to their high body fat content and oily coat, Grizzly bears are efficient swimmers.

 They paddle with their front paws much like a dog.
-Bears are often seen swimming between islands that are up to 1 mile apart.
+Bears are often seen swimming between islands that are up to one mile apart.
 Grizzly bears are great divers too, sometimes diving as deep as 10 feet to catch fish for dinner.